 40. If you wish to try traditional snake tattoo then this is an ideal color choice.

-42. You can wear a snake tattoo like an ornament or jewellery.
-For example here this girl got a snake tattoo like an anklet jewellery.
+42. You can wear a snake tattoo like an ornament or jewelry.
+For example here this girl got a snake tattoo like anklet jewellery.

 43. Shoulder is not so great choice for snake tattoos but some design are meant to be on shoulders.

 44. This Aztec civilization inspired snake tattoo will be too hard to explain to everyone.

 45. Here is a simple yet mesmerizing snake tattoo design that will leave a long lasting impact on the mind of viewers.

 46. Do not have another sub-par tattoos around your majestic snake tattoo or they will ruin the whole look.